Eunice Newton Foote: Background

 Biases against crediting women scientists for their work led to a lack of documentation about her contributions and scientific achievements, and Foote fell into obscurity.
-Scientists and journalists generally concur that this occurred because she was a woman, because she was an amateur scientist, and because at the time American scientists were not respected as much as Europeans.
+Scientists and journalists generally agree that happened because she was a woman and an amateur scientist, and American scientists were then less respected than were Europeans.
 Her failure to name the specific works of the scientists that had influenced her marked Foote as an amateur.
-American researchers were recognized in her era for natural history, but physics was still a developing field and few American physicists had an international reputation.
+American researchers were recognized in her era for natural history, but physics was still a developing field, and few American physicists had an international reputation.
 Tyndall became the person most often credited with the discovery of the greenhouse effect.
 Some writers credit the greenhouse effect to Svante Arrhenius, the Swedish Nobel laureate in chemistry, who used physical chemistry to calculate how increases in the amount of atmospheric carbon dioxide can cause the Earth to warm and proved that human interaction with the environment was a direct cause of climate change.

-In 1902, Susan B. Anthony made a speech calling on younger feminists to take up the reins from founders of the movement like "Elizabeth Cady Stanton, Lucretia Mott, Eunice Newton Foote, Mary Livermore, and Isabella Beecher Hooker".
+In 1902, Susan B. Anthony made a speech calling on younger feminists to take up the reins from founders of the movement like "Elizabeth Cady Stanton, Lucretia Mott, Eunice Newton Foote, Mary Livermore, and Isabella Beecher Hooker."
 Institutionalized neglect of women's history and distortion of the historical record by historians who did not analyze or include women's experiences led to little being known about early feminists.
 Before 1960 only thirteen texts published in the United States dealt with women's history.
-Of those, five focused on colonial women and three focused on Antebellum Southern women.
-Women's Liberation activists began making demands for increased representation of women in academia in the late 1960s.
-They wanted research into women's history to be expanded and groups such as people of color and other marginalized communities to be part of the historic record.
-In 1969, these activists formed the Coordinating Committee on Women in the Historical Profession as an affiliate of the American Historical Association, hoping to address historical omissions and eliminate discrimination and recruiting problems in the profession of historians.
+Of those, five focused on colonial women, and three focused on Antebellum Southern women.

+Women's liberation activists began making demands for the increased representation of women in academia in the late 1960s.
+They wanted research into women's history to be expanded and for groups such as people of color and other marginalized communities to be part of the historic record.
+In 1969, those activists formed the Coordinating Committee on Women in the Historical Profession as an affiliate of the American Historical Association, hoping to address historical omissions and eliminate discrimination and recruiting problems in the profession of historians.
 The push for the inclusion of women as both historical subjects and a field of study for academics resulted in the first university women's studies program being launched in the United States in 1970.
-The first texts specifically written about the first-wave feminists were written after 1975.
+The first texts specifically written about first-wave feminists were written after 1975.